 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Let’s face it: Traveling can be expensive.
-It’s a luxury that many have to save months or even years to enjoy, which is why earning rewards points can be such a valuable practice, especially Chase Ultimate Rewards points.
+For many people, traveling is something that takes some time to plan and budget for.
+So when friends and family ask how to travel without breaking the bank, we recommend using a travel credit card that earns rewards and works for them.
+Earning rewards points can be such a valuable practice, especially Chase Ultimate Rewards points.
 This Chase Ultimate Rewards points review can help you understand where you’ll get the most value and what options you have.

 I’ve been lucky enough to travel the world with my wife, and all of our travels have been accomplished with the help of rewards miles and points.
 Not only have we traveled to some amazing destinations, but most of the time we’ve also been able to fly in business or first class.

 These are experiences that I would have never been able to afford out of pocket, which is why I’ve become a rewards travel evangelist.
 I always say that anyone can travel as I do; I’m not special, just a little obsessed.
 With good credit, the use of some of the best rewards credit cards, and some organizational skills, traveling with rewards points/miles can become a lifestyle.

 The points that I’ve redeemed the most for my travels are Chase Ultimate Rewards (UR) points, and that’s because of their value and flexibility through partner transfers.
 Let me break down the many reasons Ultimate Rewards and Chase cards are my go-to points to earn and a great option for anyone looking to travel with rewards points.